Prevention of Disease and Injury From Waterborne Pathogens in Health Care

 Legionella Conference 2020 will be held in Chicago Aug.
 19-21, 2020, with an emphasis on preventing deadly outbreaks in hospitals and health care settings.
 NSF Health Sciences, an NSF International company, and the National Environmental Health Association (NEHA) are partnering as conference co-hosts to help stem this rising public health threat.

 Managing the operation of water systems can be especially challenging for facilities that do not have the support of their network to implement needed repairs or replace equipment.
-Consequently, inadequately maintained health care facilities have been the source of waterborne diseases such as Legionnaires’ disease, an acute respiratory disease caused by Legionella bacteria.
+Consequently, inadequately maintained health care facilities have been the source of waterborne diseases such as Legionnaires’ disease.